gjbex/C-plus-plus-software-engineering/source-code/cpm/README.md

 ## What is it?

-1. `main.cpp`: very simple application that uses the `fmt` library to write an `std::vector` to standard output.
+1. `fmt`: very simple example that depends on the `fmt` library that implements Python f-string like string formatting.
-1. `CMakeLists.txt`: CMake file that builds the applications, it downloads CPM if necessary, and downloads and install the dependencies defined in it.

 ## How to use?

-To build the applications, no special action is required:
+To build projects that use CPM, no special action is required:
 ```bash
 $ cmake  -B build/  -S .
 $ cmake  --build build/